sanjay920/UFO-Data-Insights/README.md

 			* ``` python -m girder -p 8085 ```
 	* Now, go to http://localhost:8085 and enable the imagespace and imagespace_flann plugins.
 * Happy searching.

+# Details for ufo.usc.edu website

+* The code for the visualizations depicted on ufo.usc.edu website for our team can be found in HW3_website folder.